 If you’re unsure whether Section 88 applies to you, the best person to discuss this issue with is your healthcare professional or doctor.

 Are there any over 70 driving licence restrictions and limitations?

 If you develop a medical condition or disability that could affect your driving, you must inform the DVLA, even if it’s not yet time to renew your licence.
-It is your legal obligation to declare certain conditions.
-If you have an accident and you haven’t declared one of the following health conditions, your insurance might not cover you.
+It is your legal obligation to declare certain medical conditions.
+If you have an accident and you haven’t declared one of the following conditions, your insurance might not cover you.

 Some of the medical conditions you must declare include:

 - Insulin-treated diabetes

 Now you know a little bit more about whether you can drive motorhomes after the age of 70, you should feel much more confident heading out on the road.
 Just because you’ve reached 70 doesn’t mean you have to forgo a motorhome road trip or two before it’s time to hang up your spirit of adventure.

 Can I renew my over-70s driving licence online?

 Yes, you can renew your licence online.
 Renewing it online takes just a few minutes and renewal licences are typically issued within 5 days.
 When you renew your licence online, you also receive confirmation by email that your application has been received.

 How often do I need to renew my licence after 70?